This video went viral the same day it was posted and it got us all worried.

 This video inspired others to do the same, and while some found a completely clean tank, others also found moldy build-ups and dirty tanks.
 Luckily, it does seem that most of those are only calcium deposits left from descaling.

 So, how can you make this situation better?!

 1. IF YOU DON’T WANT TO DITCH YOUR KEURIG

 Lots of people simply ditched their k-cup machines right away.
 If you can’t afford a new coffee maker or you simply love your Keurig too much, make sure to clean your machine on a regular basis.

 Clean the brew head and exit needles every month, water tank at least once every week, and descale your machine every 3,4 months.
 Here’s a detailed how-to.

 2. IF YOU WANT TO SWITCH TO A DIFFERENT BRAND

 If that was just to gross and you want to get a different machine, I recommend Bonavita, Oxo or Moccamaster.
 Why?
 Besides the fact they make a great cup of coffee, they are also really easy to keep clean.
 There are lots of removable parts and very little places for mold to hide.
-You can read more about these models in this post.
+Here’s my list of the best drip coffee makers right now.